William Farndale, son of Martin and Catherine Farndale

-He taught with the Canadian Army
+He faught with the Canadian Army

 in World War I, where he was wounded, and he died in 1918 and is buried in Earl

 Grey.
 He was unmarried.
 (Our Huxley Heritage)

 William Farndale, joined the Canadian Army on 19 April 1916

 He was wounded in action at Vimy Ridge on 13 December 1916 while serving

 with the 28th Battalion; he had a gunshot wound in the right forearm and was